Irish domestic economy returns to growth in first quarter | Business

 - Ireland

-Ireland's domestic economy returned to growth in the first three months of the year with a strong expansion in the construction and agriculture sectors puling the country out of a shallow recession, data showed on Friday.
+Ireland's domestic economy returned to growth in the first three months of the year after a shallow recession, data showed on Friday, and the finance minister said momentum was set to continue as the country hits full employment.

-With Ireland's large multinational sector often distorting gross domestic product, officials prefer to use modified domestic demand to gauge the strength of the economy and it grew 2.7% in the first three months compared to the previous quarter after two quarters of contraction.
-The construction sector grew 12% in the quarter while agriculture, forestry and fishing expanded by 15.9%, the Central Statistics Office data showed.
-Personal spending on goods and services posted quarterly growth of 1.7% in the period.
+Modified domestic demand, the preferred gauge of the Irish economy due to the distorting effects of large multinationals on GDP, saw quarterly growth of 2.7% in the first three months of the year after two quarters of mild contraction.
+Construction grew 12% and agriculture 15.9% in the quarter, the Central Statistics Office data showed.
+Personal spending on goods and services grew 1.7% in the period.

 The finance ministry in its last forecasts in April said annual modified domestic demand growth was set to slow to 2.1% in 2023.
 GDP shrank 4.6% in the first three months of the year, compared to a decline of 0.1% in the last quarter of 2022 as the CSO's measures of Globalised Industry contracted 18.2%.
 GDP was 5.5% higher than in the first quarter of 2022.